Nation of Islam: Demographics

 The Nation does not publish the size of its membership, and there have been no censuses to determine a reliable number.
-Under Fard Muhammad's leadership, it reached a total of approximately 8,000 members, while by 1960 its membership was being estimated at between 30,000 and 100,000.
-In 2007, the scholar of religion Lawrence A. Mamiya suggested that there were then around 50,000 members of the Nation.
-At various points, the Nation has had a high turnover of membership, with many converts having left the movement, sometimes developing into Sunni Muslims.
+Under Fard Muhammad's leadership, membership reached a total of approximately 8,000, and by 1960 it was estimated at between 30,000 and 100,000.
+In 2007, the scholar of religion Lawrence A. Mamiya suggested that membership stood at around 50,000.
+At various points, the Nation has had a high member turnover; many members have left the group, sometimes becoming Sunni Muslims.

 While based in the US, the Nation has also established either a presence or influence among African diasporic communities elsewhere; in 2006, the scholar Nuri Tinaz suggested that the Nation "may have" up to 2,000 members and sympathisers in the United Kingdom.
-Despite its focus on African Americans, since the era of Elijah Muhammad it has also made efforts to recruit Latino and Native Americans.
-As of 2009, Latinos were estimated to comprise over 20 percent of the Nation's membership, although some complained of facing ethnic prejudice within the organisation.
+Despite focusing on African Americans, since Elijah Muhammad's era it has also sought to recruit Latino and Native Americans.
+As of 2009, Latinos were estimated to comprise over 20 percent of the Nation's membership, although some complained of facing ethnic prejudice within the organization.

-In its early decades, the Nation's appeal was strongest in poor African American neighborhoods, but over the course of the 20th century the NOI's membership became increasingly middle-class.
-Gardell suggested that this was partly due to the Nation's focus on hard work and rigid morality, which helped improve the economic situation of its members, coupled with the broader growth of the African American middle class in this period.
-He also believed that the changing class composition, and with it a less hostile attitude to white-dominant American society, assisted the shift to Sunnism under Wallace Muhammad in the 1970s.
+In its early decades, the Nation's appeal was strongest in poor African American neighborhoods, but over the course of the 20th century its membership became increasingly middle-class.
+The scholar of religion Mattias Gardell attributed this to the Nation's focus on hard work and rigid morality, which helped improve the economic situation of its members, coupled with the broader growth of the African American middle class in this period.
+He also believed that the changing class composition, and with it a less hostile attitude to white-dominant society, assisted the 1970s shift to Sunnism under Wallace Muhammad.

 Conversion

 The NOI refers to its proselytising efforts as "fishing for the dead".
-To this end, the Nation holds regular open meetings, mass rallies, street-corner lectures, and prison outreach, seeking new recruits in "jails and penitentiaries, pool halls and barbershops, college campuses and street corners".
-It has used books by Elijah Muhammad, radio broadcasts, and audio-recorded speeches to promote its message.
-Through this, it has sought to attract unemployed, disenchanted black youth, as well as those disaffected with Christianity.
+To this end, it holds open meetings, mass rallies, street-corner lectures, and prison outreach, and has used books, radio broadcasts, and audio-recorded speeches to promote its message.
+Through this, it has sought to attract unemployed, disenchanted black youth, with its recruitment efforts proving particularly effective among drug addicts and incarcerated criminals.